What can I learn from this page?

 Who is this guide for?

 One of our aims with Culture Amp is to create a straightforward survey experience.
-Here we'll answer the most common queries about responding to an Engagement/Attributed survey using the Culture Amp platform (can also known as: Your Voice, Pulse)
+To get started with your Engagement/Attributed survey journey, we've compiled answers to the most common queries that participants have while using the Culture Amp platform.

 What is an Attributed Survey?

 Attributed Surveys are the most common format used in Culture Amp and are typically used to run Engagement-type surveys.
+As each organization is unique, there are many different types of surveys that can fall in this format (ex: Your Voice, Pulse Survey).
 Attributed Surveys tie each individual survey response back to a corresponding employee record stored in your account.
 Culture Amp will email a unique survey link to each respondent and will track the status of their response throughout the survey.
 Culture Amp's configured reporting rules, which typically only show results in aggregate, ensure that no individual response is ever shown.
 You can find out more about the differences between an Attributed survey in comparison to an Unattributed here.

 Can I edit my survey response?